aa-it-vasa/IOT2024P1-labs3-4/lab1_report.md

 Provide a short description of the setup (hardware and software) and how the different components interact.
 Explain the steps you performed in the lab, e.g., using screenshots and photos.

 ## How does the `getTemp` function work (1 p)
+First in the function five variables are initialized.
+After that a loop is run through ten times.
+Each time first the method analogRead() reads the sensors raw voltage, which is then multiplied and divided by specific numbers.
+After that the temperature is calculated and save in the variable.
+Then the the program waits for 0.1 seconds and adds the temperature up into the variable ten_sample_sum.
+When the loop is finished the return parameter gives the added temperature divided by the amount of loop runs back.

 ## What is the value returned by `mqttClient.messageQoS()`?
 What does it mean?
 (1 p)